igrafx/mining-python-sdk/sphinxdocs/moduledocs/graph.rst

 *The model graph in its BPMN-like format*

 Each GraphInstance, in turn, represents the path through the model_ taken by a single process.
 Each project_ has a list of processes, and for every proccess there exists a graph instance.
 Similarly to the model graphs, the edges represent the path taken by the process through the possible events.
+This GraphInstance could be obtained detailed with gateways by passing a :bash:`detailed=True` parameter to the graphInstance function.

 .. image:: processgraph.svg
    :width: 500